ftpaul/ftpaul/src/data/resume.md

 ---
 name: Paulo Teixeira
 title: Product Manager
-summary: Inspired by empowering people to make simple choices, I am a Product Manager with an experienced background in engineering and marketing.
+summary: Driven by empowering people to make simple choices, I am a Product Manager with an experienced background in engineering and marketing.
 experience:
     - company: Unbabel
       role: Product Manager